 • Forming and implementing plans of reorganization.

-Mr. Jaquess has worked on numerous national and international engagements with alleged damages ranging from millions to tens of billions of dollars in a diverse range of industries including telecommunications, banking, financial services, petrochemical/energy, manufacturing, distribution, avionics, and healthcare, among others.
-He has operated on numerous restructuring engagements providing both out-of-court solutions as well as plan development, vote solicitation, and implementation of court-approved plans of reorganization.
+Mr. Jaquess has worked on numerous national and international engagements with alleged damages ranging from millions of dollars to hundreds of billions of dollars in a diverse range of industries including telecommunications, banking, financial services, petrochemical/energy, pharmaceuticals, manufacturing, distribution, avionics, food/beverage services, and healthcare, among others.
+He has operated on multiple restructuring engagements supporting expert testimony, providing out-of-court solutions, and performing plan development, vote solicitation, and implementation of court-approved plans of reorganization.

 Mr. Jaquess received a Master in Professional Accounting and a Bachelor of Business Administration in Business Honors and Accounting from the University of Texas at Austin, where he graduated with honors.
 He was a recipient of the Dean’s Award and is both a Sommerfield and National Merit Scholar.
 Mr. Jaquess is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.